This is the time of the year when we all suddenly realise that it is almost Christmas. Sigh. Deep breath…

 - Legal Representation – Jeanette Barbaro, Partner MinterEllison; and

 - Contractor – Ben Brown, Head of Design and Project Management Lend Lease.

-We were joined by Australian Institute of Architects CEO Julia Cambage, Planning Institute of Australia Victorian President Laura Murray, the Australian Institute of Landscape Architects Victorian President Heath Gledhill, Wendy Poulton from Planned Cover and Bronwyn Weir co-author of the Shergold Weir Report.
+The forum was moderated by Amy Muir and we were joined by Australian Institute of Architects CEO Julia Cambage, Planning Institute of Australia Victorian President Laura Murray, the Australian Institute of Landscape Architects Victorian President Heath Gledhill, Wendy Poulton from Planned Cover and Bronwyn Weir co-author of the Shergold Weir Report.

 Thank you to Brickworks for their generous support.